If you are going for an old farmhouse look or an antique, you can achieve the look easily with a little elbow grease.

 You’ll need to measure out the grid structure for your doors in the pattern you would like the frames attached (for example a 6 panel door).
 Use a T-square and a pencil to create the lines.

-The frames had some staples on the back to hold the glass in the frame.
+The frames I bought at Dollar Tree had some staples on the back to hold the glass in the frame.
 I had to use pliers to pull those staples out of the frames before gluing them down.

 I went ahead and got some Power Grip adhesive.
 You want to now apply the adhesive to the backs of the frames and press them down firmly onto the grid that you’ve drawn on your doors.
 I only used frames on the ‘front’ side of the doors.
 This was just a preference.
 You can attach the frames to both sides if wanted.

 Find a good base primer colored paint.
 I went with the gray so that when I paint my doors white, the distressing will show the gray color.
 Use a clear clear based paint as the base if you would like the natural wood color to come through.
 You can use any color combination you would like!